Open Bible Data Home About News OET Key

 behold also the ships

 The term Behold focuses the attention of a listener or reader on what a speaker or writer is about to say.
-Though it literally means “look” or “see,” the term can be used to mean giving notice and attention, and that is how James is using it here.
+Though it literally means “look” or “see,” the term can be used to suggest giving notice and attention, and that is how James is using it here.
 Alternate translation: [Also consider the case of ships]

 Note 2 topic: translate-unknown